Skip to content

 Image credit

 This course doesn't mandate a specific package manager, but using one is essential.
 If you're already familiar with a package manager, continue using it.
 The best approach is to choose one you like and stick with it.
 While it's tempting to find the "perfect" package manager, they all accomplish the same goal with minor differences.
-For a recent comparison of Python environment management and packaging tools, see this blog post.
+For a somewhat recent comparison of Python environment management and packaging tools, see this blog post.

 Python dependencies